USU 6900 - Research Integrity

 - Data ownership, management and sharing

 - Mentor/trainee relationships

 - Authorship and publication practices

 - Peer review

-These topics are delivered during three events during the academic year, and online training modules from the Collaborative Institutional Training Initiative (CITI) are also required.
-USU 6900 is offered in Spring Semester as a means of recording on the student transcript completion of required training, especially for individuals supported by NSF and NIDA grants, and by certain NIH grants.
+These topics are delivered in three events during the academic year, and online training modules from the Collaborative Institutional Training Initiative (CITI) are also required.
+USU 6900 is offered each semester as a means of recording on the student transcript completion of required training, especially for individuals supported by NSF and NIDA grants, and by certain NIH grants.
 Two of the face-to-face events are held during the fall semester, and attendance or online participation will be recorded manually by the course instructor.
 The final face-to-face event is the Spring Research Scholars Forum.
 All requirements for the course can be completed once this event has taken place.